daniyalle/Document-Analysis-Platform-with-OCR-Database-Management-and-Levenshtein-Fuzzy-Search/README.md

 Executive Summary
-The Scanatore project is a comprehensive document processing system that combines optical character recognition (OCR), database management, and advanced search capabilities to create a robust solution for document analysis and retrieval.
+This project is a comprehensive document processing system that combines optical character recognition (OCR), database management, and advanced search capabilities to create a robust solution for document analysis and retrieval.
 The system is designed to handle both high-quality and low-quality documents, with specific mechanisms to address common issues found in scanned materials.

 System Architecture
 1. Optical Character Recognition (OCR) Processing